danh21/8051_Basic_Projects/README.md

     - display_led7seg:
         + Version 1: uses 4 leds 7-segment and 4 transistors, scans through them and display 0-F sequentially, then repeat.
         + Version 2: user presses key, then one of characters in range of 0-F is displayed on led 7-segment.
+        + Version 3: uses buttons (as keypad) to create interrupt, then handles data and displays on led 7-segment.

     - PWM: use timer and PWM principle to control led light up fade out.